WrobotGames/Jungle-Demo-Setup/README.md

-IMPORTANT: Project developed in Godot 4.2 DEV 6 (NEWER MAY NOT WORK)
+IMPORTANT: Project developed in Godot 4.4.1 (Older or Newer may not work!)

 The source code for my jungle demo scene with all copyrighted material removed.
 Things removed: all jungle 3D models and textures, font used for gui.
 Meshes have been replaced with cubes.